Coele1

 • 8.
 Grouping customers based solely on their purchasing behavior, without pre-defined categories, is an application of:

-A) Clustering, a type of unsupervised learning.
+A) Linear Regression, a type of supervised learning.

 C) Logistic Regression, a type of supervised learning.